-Mistakes were not allowed: work was done in a live rock which in a case of unexpected notch could not be replaced with another block.
+Mistakes were not allowed: work was done in a live rock which in the case of an unexpected notch could not be replaced with another block.
 They mastered many techniques, some are well known up to this day but some for sure are long forgotten.
-This was hard, loud, dusty and sophisticated work – but we may rest assured that these temples will survive for many thousands of years to come.
+This was hard, loud, dusty, and sophisticated work – but we may rest assured that these temples will survive for many thousands of years to come.

 Nevertheless, such an approach limited the possibilities of architecture: for example, there was no possibility to build tall structures.

 Structural architecture in the times of Narasimhavarman II